zshi-redhat/microshift/assets/components/ovn/README.md

 2. (Optional) `/var/lib/microshift/resources/kubeadmin/kubeconfig` is mounted to `master/daemonset.yaml` and `node/daemonset.yaml`, Change it if you have customized microshift data directory (cfg.DataDir)

-3. Update `ca-bundle.crt` data in `assets/components/ovn/config-ovn-ca.yaml`.
-(I took that from a running ovn-k cluster `oc -n openshift-ovn-kubernetes get configmap ovn-ca -o yaml`)

-Some manifests to create manually for later use:

-4. Create `ovn-cert` secret yaml file (ovn-cert.yaml) which will be applied manually later after starting microshift, this is taken from the same running ovn-k cluster where `ca-bundle.crt` is taken (`oc -n openshift-ovn-kubernetes get secret ovn-cert -o yaml > ovn-cert.yaml`)

-5. Create ovnk CRDs yaml file (ovn-crd.yaml) which will be applied later manually after starting microshift, this is taken from openshift cluster-network-operator repo (https://github.com/openshift/cluster-network-operator/blob/master/bindata/network/ovn-kubernetes/common/001-crd.yaml)

 #### make and run microshift